 There are several tests available to screen for colorectal cancer.
 Your primary care provider can help you to understand which test is best for you, based on your personal risk and other factors.
 Below are the screening tests for colorectal cancer.

-During a colonoscopy, your doctor checks your entire large intestine for cancer and polyps using a thin, flexible tube that has a tiny light and camera inside of it.
+During a colonoscopy, your doctor checks your entire large intestine for cancer and polyps using a thin, flexible tube.
 Colonoscopy is a very common and effective test that prevents cancer by painlessly removing any polyps before they can turn into colon cancer.

 Why would a doctor recommend a colonoscopy?